Preston-Landers/speakur-discussion/components/speakur-discussion/README.md

 * This package needs certain dependencies - Polymer and certain Javascript libraries.
 It follows Bower dependency assumptions as Polymer recommends.
 If you are hosting the Speakur HTML files yourself then you have to install the bower dependencies at the appropriate location next to speakur-discussion.

-    * TODO: in some cases you can load all the components from an external site...

 ## Getting Started